DDM-Lab/pyibl/doc/index.rst

 Use of a virtual environment for Python, such as ``venv`` or Anaconda is recommended.

 PyIBL requires Python version 3.8 or later.
-PyIBL also works in recent versions of `PyPy <https://pypy.org/>`_, an alternative implementation to the usual CPython.
-PyPy uses a just-in-time (JIT) compiler, which is a good match for PyIBL, and PyIBL models often run faster in PyPy compared to CPython.

 Note that PyIBL is simply a Python module, a library, that is run as part of a larger Python program.
 To build and run models using PyIBL you do need to do